fbpx

 I have been attending the new RSN Kidney Kin Foodies Monthly Zoom Group since its conception and look forward to attending it.
 Our peer group leader, Lubna Akbany, RDN, CSR has provided us with a wealth of professional and personal insight navigating life with kidney disease.
 As an Renal Dietitian and Kidney Transplant Recipient, the tools Lubna and the peer group members have shared have been more like treasured gifts of information.
 Even though food and water are essential to our survival, living with kidney disease can affect them differently.
 It’s crucial for Kidney Kins to be educated, supported and have fun while doing so, which is what we do in this group.
 I can’t wait until we meet again, thank you for creating this precious group.
 Come join us! –Laura R.

 Renal Support Network is different from any other non-profit organization.
 It employs ONLY persons with Chronic Kidney Disease.
 Because of this outstanding practice they are ALL EXPERTS at supporting any/all CKD patients who want a friendly place to learn and engage.
 They offer so many programs and those programs are always well organized and FUN!!
 The more you know about your illness the more apt you are to make good choices.
 Lori and others at RSN are active in Health Policy on the Federal and State level.
 They are helping change society’s opinion about chronic illness.
 I have known this group for almost 30 years and they JUST KEEP GETTING BETTER!!
-Thanks Renal Support Group! –Gail D. RN
+Thanks Renal Support Network! –Gail D. RN

 I just attended Kidney Kin Foodies group meeting today that was hosted by Lubna Akbany, RSN, CSR.
 It was educational and interesting.
 I always learn something new that I can incorporate in my kidney diet.
 I have CKD stage 5, I’m not on dialysis yet.
 It’s very refreshing to learn new tips from LUBNA and the group about kitchen gadgets to simply my life and try new fun recipes.
 I like interacting with the group and sharing how we manage our diets.
 I understand everyone is at a different stage in their kidney journey but it’s important to be able to share and learn from everyone.
 Everyone has something interesting to share.
 I will try the zucchini tacos one member shared.
 I have gained confidence after attending the meeting.
 Thank you for these valuable group meetings, I can’t wait for the next one! –Grace T.